mesub7/server-info/README.md

 # server-info

 Server info is a small bot designed to display information about your server stats (I mean an actual server/computer and not a discord server).
+I made this because I couldn't find anything that was prebuilt for me to just run.

 ![image](https://mesub.is-ne.at/x4P7nS.png)